A True Believer Remembers Stan Lee

 Name: Stan Lee

-Secret Identity: Stanley Lieber
+Secret identity: Stanley Lieber

 Role: Co-creator of a vast, complex and oddly fractious universe of ideas, worlds and (oddly pugnacious) heroes.

-Costume: Aviator sunglasses, leisure suit, gold chains, salt-and-pepper sideburns, mustache (Note: This is his 1970s version, the most iconic).
+Costume: Aviator sunglasses, leisure suit, gold chains, salt-and-pepper sideburns, mustache (note: This is his 1970s version, the most iconic).

-Signature Phrases: "Excelsior!"
+Signature phrases: "Excelsior!"
 "Face front, True Believers!" "'Nuff said!"

-Skills and Abilities:
+Skills and abilities:

 1. Mythologizing

 Stan Lee, in most cases, came up with the bold strokes.
-He'd invite an artist into his office and proceed to act out the story, hurling his body through the action.
-He'd leave them to design the costumes, and backgrounds and panel-by-panel breakdowns.
-When they were done, he'd take a look at what they'd drawn (which, if the artist was Kirby or Ditko, often differed greatly from the outline Lee had provided) and fill in the dialogue.
+He would invite an artist into his office and proceed to act out the story, hurling his body through the action.
+He would leave them to design the costumes, and backgrounds and panel-by-panel breakdowns.
+When they were done, he would take a look at what they had drawn (which, if the artist was Kirby or Ditko, often differed greatly from the outline Lee had provided) and fill in the dialogue.

 He urged them to go bigger, in every panel.
 Why have characters talk when they could shout?
 Frown when they could cry?
 Argue when they could brawl?
 No story, no page, no panel would be wasted on the inessential, the mundane.
 He told his artists to infuse the stories with big emotions, with metaphors the size of giants who could eat planets.
 Timely/Marvel's competitors at DC Comics had their own superheroes, of course, but they were given to sitting around conference tables and cooperating with one another.
 As a result, their stories felt staid, tidy.
 Small.